Experimental Advances on Light Baryon Spectroscopy at BESIII Experiment

-Recently, the BESIII collaboration has reported observations of $\Lambda(1690)$ and $\Lambda(1810)$ in the isospin-violating process $J/\psi \to \Lambda\bar{\Sigma}^0\eta$, as illustrated in the Dalitz plots in Fig.~\ref{fig:etaLS}.
+Recently, the BESIII collaboration has reported observations of $\Lambda(1690)$ and $\Lambda(1810)$ in the isospin-violating process $J/\psi \to \Lambda\bar{\Sigma}^0\eta$~\cite{BESIII:2026vrm}, as illustrated in the Dalitz plots in Fig.~\ref{fig:etaLS}.
 The measured mass of $\Lambda(1810)$ is approximately $90~\mathrm{MeV}/c^2$ higher than the PDG-accepted value of $1790~\mathrm{MeV}/c^2$~\cite{ParticleDataGroup:2024cfk}, though the results remain consistent within two standard deviations.
 This measured mass is also consistent with predictions from quark model calculations~\cite{Loring:2001ky}.
 Given the proximity of its mass to that of $\Lambda(1890)$ with $J^P=3/2^+$, an alternative fit was performed by replacing $\Lambda(1810)$ with $\Lambda(1890)$, which led to a slightly worse fit quality.
 Based on the currently limited statistics, we conclude that the presence of $\Lambda(1890)$ cannot be ruled out.
 Table~\ref{tab:l_result} summarizes the recent results of $\Lambda$ excited states from the BESIII experiment.